Xa Xiu – BBQ Pork (Char Siu)

 - 2 Tbsp. extra virgin olive oil (EVOO)

-- Place the pork into a gallon-size storage bag.
-Mix the seasoning packet with the soy sauce and EVOO to make a marinade.
+Place pork into a gallon-size storage bag.
+Mix seasoning packet with soy sauce and EVOO to make a marinade.
 Pour the marinade onto the pork in the storage bag, seal the bag, and work the bag slightly to coat the pork.
-Marinate the pork in the refrigerator for at least 6 hours.
+For best results, refrigerate for at least 6 hours.

-- Heat the oven to 350 degrees.
+Heat oven to 400 degrees.
 Spray a baking dish with cooking spray.
 Place the marinated pork into the baking dish.
-Cover the dish with foil.
 Reserve the marinade.
+For best results, insert an oven-safe thermometer into the center of the pork.
+Loosely cover with foil.

-- Depending on the thickness of the pork, bake it for 45 minutes – 1 hour, until it reaches 145 degrees in the center.
-For the last 10 minutes of this time, bake uncovered after basting the pork with the marinade.
+Depending on the thickness of the pork, bake for approximately 45 minutes – 1 hour, until it reaches 145-150 degrees in the center.
+For best results, baste the pork with the reserved marinade every 15 minutes.
+For the last 10 minutes of this time, bake uncovered to caramelize the outside of the pork.

-- When the pork has reached 145 degrees in the center, remove it from the oven and let it rest for at least 3 minutes before slicing thinly.
-Serve Xa Xiu with rice or in popular Vietnamese dishes, such as Hu Tieu – Pork & Noodle Soup.
-Enjoy!
+When the pork has reached 145-150 degrees in the center, remove it from the oven and let it rest for at least 5 minutes before slicing thinly.
+Serve Xa Xiu with rice and veggies, or in popular Vietnamese dishes, such as Hu Tieu – Pork & Noodle Soup.

-For email notifications about new posts like this one, please subscribe to Writing With Chopsticks by entering your email on the sidebar of this page.
+For email notifications about new posts like this one, please subscribe.
 Thanks for the compliment of sharing this post with others!
 Pass it on…